wpilibsuite/frc-docs/source/docs/software/networktables/publish-and-subscribe.rst

             NT_Unsubscribe(dblSub);

-Using Entry to both subscribe and publish
+Using Entry to Both Subscribe and Publish
 -----------------------------------------

 An :term:`entry` is a combined publisher and subscriber.
 The subscriber is always active, but the publisher is not created until a publish operation is performed (e.g. a value is "set", aka published, on the entry).
 This may be more convenient than maintaining a separate publisher and subscriber.
 Similar to publishers and subscribers, NetworkTable entries are represented as type-specific Entry classes (e.g. ``BooleanEntry``: `Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/networktables/BooleanEntry.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classnt_1_1_boolean_entry.html>`__) that must be retained to continue subscribing (and publishing).